 Since this is the first backup, it could take a long time as everything on your Mac has to be copied.
 After the first backup, Time Machine will automatically perform backup of the incremental changes done to your files every hour.
 This process continues as long as the backup drive is connected to your Mac.
 Future backups like backing up iPhoto library to the computer will only copy files that are new or have changed, hence they take less time.

 After some time when your backup drive becomes full, then the Time Machine will delete your oldest backups to make room for new ones.
 Time Machine does this automatically.

 This is how you can backup your entire Mac data on a Time Machine.
 Isn’t it simple?
 Now let’s, know how you can restore the data back that is backed up.
 Read below for the detailed procedure:

-Time Machine restore is as simple as backup process.
+Time Machine restore is as simple as the backup process.
 It can be used to restore Mac OS X 10.8 from Time Machine as well.
-First connect the Backup drive i.e. the external drive that is used to keep the backup data to your Mac.
+First, connect the Backup drive i.e. the external drive that is used to keep the backup data to your Mac.

 Restore a single file

 If you accidentally delete an important file, then you have to restore only that file and not the entire data.
 To achieve this click the Time Machine icon in your Dock or click the menu bar to enter Time Machine.
 The Time Machine opens with a number of stacked windows, the front screen depicts the current and latest backup copy.